 You can reduce the effects of jet lag and general wear and tear by taking care of yourself 48 hours before your flight.
 Limit or eliminate the consumption of foods which are high in salt and fat.
 Increase your water intake and eliminate your alcohol intake.
 Get a good night's sleep before you fly.
-For your flight, bring hydrating foods like apples and oranges and protein-rich foods like tuna fish or mozzarella string cheese in case the in-flight meals are not appetizing to you.
-Don't be seduced by the in-flight beverage cart, consuming alcohol in-flight will quickly dehydrate you and will make your travel and recovery more difficult.
+For your flight, bring hydrating foods like apples and oranges and protein-rich foods.
+Don't be seduced by the in-flight beverage cart; consuming alcohol in-flight will quickly dehydrate you and make your travel and recovery more difficult.
 Most importantly, be sure to stay well-hydrated while flying!
 Most airlines keep a pitcher of water and cups near the restrooms for passengers to use throughout the flight.